-In the FY98 plan, CEC was transferred to PE0603658N.
+In the FY98 plan, CEC became PE#0603658N.

 Project 2133 - Quick Reaction Combat Capability.
-The QRCC project implements an evolutionary acquisition of improved ship self defense capabilities against antiship cruise missiles for selected non-AEGIS ships by integrating existing and programmed anti-air warfare stand-alone systems.
+The QRCC project implements evolutionary improvements of ship self-defense capabilities against anti-ship cruise missiles for selected non-AEGIS ships by integrating existing and programmed anti-air warfare stand-alone systems.
 It provides an automated quick reaction and multi-target engagement capability that emphasizes performance in the littoral environment.

 Integration focuses on coordinating existing sensor information, providing threat identification and evaluation, assessing defensive readiness, and recommending an optimized defensive tactical response to counter single and multiple anti-ship cruise missile attacks.
-Subsequent modifications and upgrades will optimize the Ship Self Defense System and provide enhanced self defense capabilities while allowing for insertion of advanced technologies during Engineering and Manufacturing Development and Production and Deployment Phases.
+Subsequent modifications and upgrades will optimize the Ship Self-Defense System and provide enhanced self-defense capabilities while allowing for insertion of advanced technologies during engineering and manufacturing development and production and deployment Phases.

 System design emphasizes use of non-developmental items, commercial standards, Next Generation Computer Resources, computer program re-use, and open architecture.
-QRCC replaces manual control of several different ship self defense systems with a single integrated capability under the computer aided control of ship operators.
-Improvements to current system performance for short range anti-air ship self defense will implement the SSDS, incorporate multi-sensor integration of existing sensors, improve ship defense local command and control functions by automation of the detect through engagement sequence under the control of flexible embedded doctrine, integrate and coordinate weapon systems, and provide hardkill/soft-kill integration.
+QRCC replaces manual control of several different ship self-defense systems with a single integrated capability under the computer-aided control of ship operators.
+Improvements to current system performance for short-range anti-air ship self defense will implement the SSDS, incorporate multi-sensor integration of existing sensors, improve ship defense local command and control functions by automation of the detect-through-engagement sequence under the control of flexible embedded doctrine, integrate and coordinate weapon systems, and provide hardkill/softkill integration.

-The current focus of this project is the development of the SSDS which leverages recent critical experiments, the Rapid Anti-Ship Missile Integrated Defense System (RAIDS) program efforts, and the SSDS demonstration on USS WHIDBEY ISLAND (LSD 41) in June 1993.
+The current focus of this project is the development of the SSDS which leverages recent critical experiments, the Rapid Anti-Ship Missile Integrated Defense System (RAIDS) program efforts, and the SSDS demonstration on USS Whidbey Island (LSD 41) in June 1993.
 System architecture centers on a distributed processing concept which uses a fiber optic local area network (LAN), LAN access units, advanced Display System workstations, and software to integrate existing sensors and weapons.
 The initial effort will focus on the LSD 41 class of ships to integrate existing LSD 41 class sensors, the Rolling Airframe Missile (RAM), Phalanx Close-in Weapon System (CIWS), and Electronic Countermeasures System (SLQ-32).

-Other ship systems such as ship support, navigation, and Identification Friend or Foe will also be integrated into the system via the LAN.
-The distributed architecture allows the incremental evolution and implementation of follow-on modification to the SSDS which will integrate other ship self defense elements, such as the NATO Seasparrow missile system, Target Acquisition System (TAS), and other sensors, as well as the RAM, CIWS, CIFF-SD, and SLQ-32 installations on other ship classes.
-Ships with a Combat Direction System (CDS) or the Advanced Combat Direction System (ACDS) will also have those systems integrated with SSDS to optimize the use of offboard track data in ship self defense and transmit SSDS track data to other ships.
+Other ship systems such as ship support, navigation and Identification Friend or Foe will also be integrated into the system via the LAN.
+The distributed architecture allows the incremental evolution and implementation of follow-on modification to the SSDS which will integrate other ship self defense elements, such as the NATO Sea Sparrow missile system, Target Acquisition System (TAS), and other sensors, as well as the RAM, CIWS, CIFF-SD, and SLQ-32 installations on other ship classes.
+On ships having a Combat Direction System (CDS) or the Advanced Combat Direction System (ACDS), those systems will be integrated with SSDS to optimize the use of offboard track data in ship self defense and transmit SSDS track data to other ships.

-FY93 included completing a successful demonstration of integrated RAM/CIWS self-defense system aboard USS Whidbey Island (LSD 41) in June 1993 (US\$5.1 million) and a RAIDS Milestone III approval for DD 963.
-FFG 7 RAIDS production was pending until completion of successful Follow-on Test and Evaluation (FOT&E) (US\$3 million).
+FY93 included completing a successful demonstration of an integrated RAM/CIWS self-defense system aboard USS Whidbey Island (LSD 41) in June (US\$5.1 million) and a RAIDS Milestone III approval for DD 963.
+FFG 7 RAIDS production was pending until completion of successful Follow-on Test and Evaluation (FOT&E) (US\$3.0 million).
 The program office accomplished programmatic risk-reduction efforts, systems analysis, testing preparations, and documentation to support MS III for RAIDS and Milestone IV/II for SSDS MK 1 (US\$9.081 million).